fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 | Explicit function/interface passing | No constraints | Find a suitable function/interface | None |
 | IWSAMs | Interfaces with static abstract methods | The interfaces must be defined on the type |  The entire scope of the generic code is subject to the constraint |
 | SRTP | Member trait constraints | Member must be defined on the type ([FS-1043](https://github.com/fsharp/fslang-design/blob/main/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md) proposes to extend these to extension members.) |  SRTP can only be used in inlined F# code |

+## Guidance

+A summary of guidance from the above:

+* **Using IWSAMs in application code carries a strong risk you or your team will need to remove their use.** IWSAM implementations are not within the "core" portion of the langauge: they are not first-class objects, can't be produced by methods and, most importantly, can't be additionally parameterized.
+Explicitly plumbing parameters to IWSAM implementations is not possible without changing IWSAM definitions.
+Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to use implicit information plumbing, or remove them.

+* **Only implement IWSAMs on when implementations are stable, closed, and incontrovertible.** IWSAMs work best on highly stable types and operations where there is essentially no possibility of requirements changing to include new dependencies or variations of implementation.
+You should only implement IWSAMs on types where their implementation is forever "closed" and "incontrovertible".
+Numerics are a good example: these types and operations are highly semantically stable, require little additional information and have very stable contracts.
+However your application code almost certainly isn't like this.

+* **Prefer explicit function passing for generic code.** In F# there are now three mechanisms to do type-level abstraction: Explicit function passing, IWSAMs and SRTP.
+Within F#, explicit function passing should generally be preferred.
+SRTP and IWSAMs can be used as needed.

+* **Do not use IWSAMs as a unit of composition.**  You should not write composition frameworks using IWSAMs as the unit of composition.
+Instead, use regular programming with functions and objects for composition, and write helpers to lift types that have IWSAM definitions into your functional-object composition framework.

 ## Alternatives